pathminder/pathminder.github.io/_classes/monk.md

       4: 1 ally
       12: 2 allies
       16: 3 allies
     text: Starting at 4th level, a monk of the silver fist is able to focus his protection on one ally to better guard them.
 The monk of the silver fist can spend 1 ki point as a swift action to apply a special mark to one ally (other than himself) within 30 feet.
-For a number of rounds equal to 1 + the monk of the silver fist’s initiation modifier, the marked ally gains a +4 circumstance bonus to their AC, and any enemy that attacks the marked ally provokes an attack of opportunity from the monk of the silver fist.
+For a number of rounds equal to 1 + the monk of the silver fist's initiation modifier, the marked ally gains a +4 circumstance bonus to their AC, and any enemy that attacks the marked ally provokes an attack of opportunity from the monk of the silver fist.
 A monk of the silver fist can only have one mark of the silver fist active at a time.
 At 12th level and again at 16th level, the number of allies a monk of the silver fist can have marked at a time increases by one.

   - name: ki power
     levels: [4, 5, 7, 11, 13, 17, 19, 20]